モロッコ

 • Breakfast

-While walking the alleys and narrow streets of the old city, you will visit all culturally and historically interesting sites such as the Royal Palace gates, the Jewish quarter, the University of Al-Qarawiyyin—the oldest university in the world—tanneries, and the mausoleum of Moulay Idriss.
+Walking the alleys and lanes of the old medina, you will visit all culturally and historically interesting sites such as the royal palace gates, the Jewish quarter, Al-Qarawiyyin University—the world’s oldest university—tanneries, and the mausoleum of Moulay Idris.
 [English Guide]

 • Riad Jeanne